python-caldav/caldav/docs/source/index.rst

 The python caldav library should make interactions with calendar servers simple and easy.
-Simple operations (like find a list of all calendars owned, inserting an icalendar object into a calendar, do a simple date search, etc) should be trivial to accomplish even if the end-user of the library has no or very little knowledge of the caldav, webdav or icalendar standards.
+Simple operations (like find a list of all calendars owned, inserting a new event into a calendar, do a simple date search, etc) should be trivial to accomplish even if the end-user of the library has no or very little knowledge of the caldav, webdav or icalendar standards.
 The library should be agile enough to allow